 Contraindications Of Suhagra 25 Mg Tablet

 Sildenafil should not be used in patients showing hypersensitivity to this drug.
-Patients who are concurrently or intermittently using organic nitrates in any form should also avoid Suhagra 25.
+Patients who are concurrently or intermittently using organic nitrates in any form should also avoid Suhagra 25 or Suhagra 100.

 Mechanism Of Suhagra 25 Mg Tablet